nostr-connect/connect/README.md

 2. 🎒 Create a MobileHandler instance

 Generate a key to identify the remote signer, it is used to be reached by the apps.

+An instance that extends `NostrSigner` has access to `isConnected(pubkey:string): boolean` method that tells you if the current request is from an app that has been granted the connection by the current signer app.

 ```typescript
 // random key